X-Warrior361/IPL_Data_Anaysis/README.md

 - Install MYSQL to use as the database for the project
 - Run `pip install -r requirements.txt`
 - Go to `SqlAlchemy Connector` section in `Scrapper.ipynb` and change the `engine` variable according to your local vaiable
-- Run all the cells above the
+- Run all the cells above the `For Debugging` section